-REPEATING EDUCATION COURSES
+Retaking and REPEATING EDUCATION COURSES

 A student must earn a C or better in all courses in their education degree plan.
-A student may only repeat one education course (e.g. EDU 2201, RDG 3311, SPED 3301, ECE 3320) over the course of their degree.
+A student may only retake one education course (e.g. EDU 1201, RDG 3311, ECE 3320) after scoring below a C over the course of their degree.
+Students needing an additional semester to meet testing standards may repeat EDU 4101 for credit.